SouthGreenPlatform/PyRice/docs/source/pyrice_instruction.rst

 For more details:
     - dbname : database name
-    - type : the result return by API
+    - type : the result returned by API
-    - method : GET/POST (usually GET)
+    - method : GET/POST (default GET)
-    - normalize : normalize name of database true/false (usually false)
+    - normalize : normalize name of database true/false (default false)
     - stern : URL of API
-    - op : paramaters (see on API above)
+    - op : parameters (see on API above)

 For example, with an API from Planteome: http://browser.planteome.org/api/search/annotation?bioentity=AT4G32150::